marbruckdata/starter-kit-auth-vue-templates/README.md

 Route::get('/auth/login', LoginIndexController::class)->name('auth.login');
 ```

-## FIx login if a not logged in user want to access a page
+## Fix login if a not logged in user want to access a page
 - app/Http/Middleware/Authenticate.php
 ```php
 <?php